Where do you come from?

 Do you do Skype visits?

 Yes!
-Email me to request more information.
+Email me for fees and/or more information.
 Please note, however, that I will not do personal, one-on-one Skype visits - only visits for a school, class, book club, library event, etc.

 Are you coming to my town / city / planet anytime soon?